Social Media

 Image credit: Gateway Kids Club

 Did you know that there are free kids’ storytelling sessions every Saturday at the Gateway Theatre?
-Gateway Kids Club offers a different theme each month, and this October, it’s all about ‘Small but Mighty’ to encourage the big dreams of little ones!
+Gateway Kids Club offers a different theme each month, and this April, it’s ‘Made with Love’, inspired by a Mother Teresa quite.
 Bring the kids for free storytelling sessions, all surrounding the man of the family.
-Register here.
+More info here.

 Read more: Kids Theatre Shows & Concerts Happening In Singapore